1897 United States Senate election in Idaho

-The 1897 United States Senate election in Idaho was held over the course of 23 ballots from January 12 to January 28, 1897, by the Idaho Legislature to elect a U.S. Senator (Class 3) to represent the State of Idaho in the United States Senate.
+The 1897 United States Senate election in Idaho was held over the course of 23 ballots from January 12 to January 28, 1897, by the Idaho Legislature to elect a U.S. senator (Class 3) to represent the State of Idaho in the United States Senate.

 Background

-Silver Republican Fred Dubois had been elected to this seat in 1890 and his term was set expire on March 3, 1897.
+Silver Republican Fred Dubois had been elected to this seat in 1890 and his term was set to expire on March 3, 1897.

 Composition of the legislature

 Following the state election in November 1896, a coalition of 23 Populists and 22 Democrats won control of the legislature over 25 Republicans.
 The 4th Idaho Legislature met from January 4 to March 8, 1897, at Boise, Idaho.

 Candidates

 Over the course of 23 ballots held from January 12 to January 28, 1897, 36 individuals received votes to be senator.
 The election required extensive balloting due to the failure of the Populist and Democratic caucuses to unite behind a candidate, despite Democrats generally voting for candidates who were members of the Populist Party.